 Why engage with our research?

-Access & discover: Our research has a tangible impact on health practice and policy in the UK and worldwide.
-Engaging with our research provides society, as research users, with the potential to access cutting-edge biomedical research that contributes to determining personal and global health outcomes.
+Access & discover: Our research has a tangible impact on health practice & policy in the UK & worldwide.
+Engaging with our research provides society, as research users, with access to cutting-edge research that can contribute to determining personal and global health outcomes.

 What is public engagement at the School?